agwblack/agwblack.github.io/_posts/2017-09-19-Setting-Up-Jekyll-And-GitHub-Pages.md

 [Pages](https://jekyllrb.com/docs/pages/) (static pages such as your home page, about page, that sort of thing) and [Posts](https://jekyllrb.com/docs/posts/) (blog posts and the like, that get added over time).

+To create this post I created a `_posts` directory and added the following file:

 *TODO: get a post up and running*